rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ---
 layout: post
 title: "Bash script coding"
-excerpt: "Justifications and explanations for coding Bash the way we do"
+excerpt: "Justifications and explanations for coding Bash on MacOS the way we do"
 tags: [API, devops, evaluation]
 Categories: Devops
 filename: bash-coding.md